shmakov73/project-final/README.md

 7. Add the ability to subscribe to tasks that are not assigned to the current user.
 8. Write a Dockerfile for the main server.
 9. Write a docker-compose file to run the server container along with the database and nginx.
 For nginx, use the config/nginx.conf config file.
+10. Add localization in at least two languages ​​for email templates and index.html start page.
 ...